o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 flowDiscardClass Values  {#flowDiscardClass-values}
 -----------------------

 {{flowDiscardClass-table}} defines the values for the flowDiscardClass Information Element mapped from the corresponding {{!I-D.ietf-opsawg-discardmodel}} Discard Class.
+Codes are assigned in preorder traversal (where each parent is numbered before its children) to reflect the model’s hierarchy.

 The code points for flowDiscardClass are maintained by IANA in the "flowDiscardClass Values" subregistry of the IPFIX registry.
 Future additions or changes are managed via Expert Review as described in {{iana}}.

 | Discard Class                  | flowDiscardClass Value |